 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage.
 Nationwide, more than half of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.
 But for those who don’t, Medigap plans (also known as Medicare supplement plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had only Original Medicare.

 Instead of having ten different plan designs available (as is the case in most states), Wisconsin Medigap is structured so that there’s a basic plan, and then enrollees can choose to add riders that make the coverage more comprehensive.
-So instead of buying “Plan F” (as enrollees in most states would do if they wanted the most comprehensive Medigap plan), Wisconsin enrollees would buy the basic plan and then add on the optional riders.
+So instead of buying “Plan G” (as newly-eligible enrollees in most states would do if they wanted the most comprehensive Medigap plan), Wisconsin Medigap enrollees would buy the basic plan and then add on the optional riders.

-Wisconsin Medigap insurers have to offer “basic benefits” that includes coverage for Part A coinsurance (including the Part A hospice coinsurance and hospital coinsurance), Part B coinsurance, and up to three pints of blood each year.
+Wisconsin Medigap insurers have to offer “basic benefits” that include coverage for Part A coinsurance (including the Part A hospice coinsurance and hospital coinsurance), Part B coinsurance, and up to three pints of blood each year.
 Each Medigap insurer has to offer a “Basic Plan,” which includes the basic benefits in addition to Part A skilled nursing facility coinsurance, additional coverage for home health care and inpatient mental health care (both have limits on the number of days that are covered), outpatient mental health care, and Wisconsin state-mandated benefits.

 Medigap insurers in Wisconsin can choose to use attained-age rating (rates increase as an enrollee gets older) or issue-age rating (rates are based on the age the person was when they enrolled).
-The type of rating each insurer uses is available here.

 Unlike other private Medicare coverage (Medicare Advantage and Medicare Part D plans), there is no annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue.
 This window starts when a person is at least 65 and enrolled in Medicare Part B (you must be enrolled in both Part A and Part B to buy a Medigap plan).

-People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years, and 15 percent of Medicare beneficiaries in Wisconsin are under age 65.
+People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years About 15 percent of Medicare beneficiaries in Wisconsin are under age 65.
 Federal rules do not guarantee access to Medigap plans for people who are under 65, but the majority of the states — including Wisconsin — have implemented rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans.

 Disabled Medicare beneficiaries also have access to the normal Medigap open enrollment period when they turn 65.
 At that point, they can select from among any of the available Medigap plans, with lower premiums that apply to people who are aging onto Medicare when they turn 65.

 Disabled Medicare beneficiaries have the option to enroll in a Medicare Advantage plan instead of Original Medicare, as long as they don’t have kidney failure (as of 2021, Medicare beneficiaries who have kidney failure will be able to enroll in Medicare Advantage plans).
 Medicare Advantage plans are otherwise available to anyone who is eligible for Medicare, and the premiums are not higher for those under 65.
 But as noted above, Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $6,700 per year for in-network care, plus the out-of-pocket cost of prescription drugs (the upper limit for out-of-pocket costs, not counting prescription costs, will increase to $7,550 as of 2021).

 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those rules don’t apply to Medigap plans.
 Medigap insurers can impose a pre-existing condition waiting period of up to six months if you didn’t have at least six months of continuous coverage prior to your enrollment (although many of them choose not to do so).
 And if you apply for a Medigap plan after your initial enrollment window closes (assuming you aren’t eligible for one of the limited guaranteed-issue rights), the Medigap insurer can consider your medical history in determining whether to accept your application, and at what premium.

-Medicare Part D in Wisconsin
+Wisconsin Medicare Part D

 Original Medicare does not provide coverage for outpatient prescription drugs.
 More than half of Original Medicare beneficiaries nationwide have supplemental coverage either through an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.

-Per-beneficiary Medicare spending in Wisconsin
+Per-beneficiary spending for Medicare in Wisconsin

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.